smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnAppRegistered/index.md

 _**Behavior**_

 I. _Application from driver's device registers_ - the vehicle must:
-     1. Know the device rank is driver's (see also [RC.OnDevcieRankChanged]).
+     1. Know the device rank is driver's (see also [RC.OnDeviceRankChanged]).
      2. Mark each application registered from driver's device with "D - \<appName>" when displaying in the list of registered applications (all required information comes from _BasicCommunication.OnAppRegistered_).
      3. Send _SDL.ActivateApp_ to RSDL in case the driver activates such application through either UI or VR.
      4. Send _OnExitApplication(USER_EXIT)_ in case the driver decides to exit such application through either UI or VR.